 The Open Climate Collabathon is an international open source initiative to establish a global Platform for climate pledges, action tracking, carbon mitigation and finance, which reflects the current state of planet Earth (i.e. temperature increase, resilience etc.).
 The project focuses on leveraging emerging digital technologies like blockchain & distributed ledgers, Cloud Computing, Artificial Intelligence and Machine Learning, IoT and other innovations to create a globally shared digital hub encompassing the frameworks, tools, agreements, actions, data, and other linkages, which will be essential for coordinating a timely climate change response, internationally.

-The spirit of this project is based on an open source culture with a spirit of radical collaboration around a common planetary challenge.
-Read more to understand the open source definition.
-Whilst we encourage open source work for dissemination, you can contribute hacks in whatever license you prefer, granted it's a unique and original work that does not use existing software with a different license.
+The spirit of the Open Climate Project is radical collaboration around a common planetary challenge.
+We create shared knowledge and open source technologies.
+Whilst we encourage Creative Commons and open source licenses, you can contribute in whatever license you prefer, granted it's a unique and original work that does not use existing software with a different license.

 Any work contributed directly to the Open Climate Platform has to respect its current license.
 Back end software code is primarily published under a Lesser General Public License version 3 (LGPL3) in order for its libraries to be compatible within proprietary software— yet ensuring the core platform layer remains open source.
 Front-end software code of the Open Climate portal is published under an MIT License.
 Integrated platforms are encouraged to contribute API integration code under respective licenses, as well as define mechanisms by which their existing proprietary software (if any) would interact with the common Open Climate protocol layer via their existing APIs.

 This GitBook is published under: Creative Commons Attribution 4.0 International Open Climate Platform Core: LGPL-3 Open Climate Front End: MIT License